saikrish1105/DonateSome-Contract/README.md

 # FundMe – Sepolia Testnet

-A simple crowdfunding smart contract deployed on Ethereum Sepolia.
+A smart contract deployed on Ethereum Sepolia for collecting donations.

-Users can fund the contract in ETH, and contributions must be worth at least **$1 USD**, enforced using the ETH/USD price feed from Chainlink.
+Users can donate ETH to the contract, and donations must be worth at least **$1 USD**, enforced using the ETH/USD price feed from Chainlink.

 The contract: